Robbie Grossman Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals allow the fourth-most home runs in baseball (120 total, 1.4 per game).
+- Nationals pitchers combine to allow the fourth-most home runs in baseball (124 total, 1.4 per game).

-- In his last outing on Sunday against the Philadelphia Phillies, the right-hander tossed five innings, giving up three earned runs while surrendering six hits.
+- The left-hander last appeared on Tuesday against the Cincinnati Reds, when he went five innings, allowing six earned runs while giving up 10 hits.

-- The 31-year-old has put together a 4.34 ERA and 6.7 strikeouts per nine innings in 17 games this season, while allowing a batting average of .277 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.